Choices (Yup)

 "Choices (Yup)" (also titled simply as "Choices") is a song by American rapper E-40.
 It is the second single from his 21st studio album Sharp On All 4 Corners: Corner 1 (2014).

 Content

-In the song's hook, E-40 generalizes that every person has choices to make, and that he is getting money.
-In the verses he presents scenarios and/or questions and then gives his own answer, with it being either "yup" or "nope".
+In the hook, E-40 highlights the idea that everyone has to make choices in life, while stressing his focus on making money; this is a common theme in hip hop tied to ambition and economic mobility.
+In the verses, he employs a question-and-answer format, running through different scenarios and answering them with a decisive “yup” or “nope.”
+This approach reflects hip hop’s emphasis on self-definition and authenticity, as E-40 lays out his values and draws clear lines about what he stands for.

 Remixes

 E-40 released a remix of the song on April 29, 2015, which has different lyrics that are in honor of Golden State Warriors.
 In 2016, the song was parodied in a new commercial by DriveTime, a used car dealership network.